A Super Version of a Theorem of Fricke-Klein: Preliminaries

-\begin{definition} A superscheme $X$ is called split, if there exists an isomorphism $X \cong Gr(X)$. \end{definition} \begin{lemma} If a supermanifold X of odd dimension $m$ is split, it is projected. \end{lemma} \begin{remark} The terminology in supergeometry is not yet set in stone.
-Some authors refer to this property as split and some authors call this property being a graded supermanifold.
-We remind the reader to always carefully check, what is meant by the term graded or split when encountering supergeometry. \end{remark} \begin{remark} A more categorical way and maybe more uniform way to view supergeometry in the context of "prefix" algebraic geometry.
-Let $\operatorname{Ab}_{\mathbb{Z}_2}$ be the category of $\mathbb{Z}_2$-graded abelian groups, which is symmetric monoidal, then a superring $A$ is an commutative algebra/commutative monoid object inside of $\operatorname{Ab}_{\mathbb{Z}_2}$, which is usually denoted $\operatorname{CAlg}(\operatorname{Ab}_{\mathbb{Z}_2}) \cong \operatorname{SRings}$. \end{remark}
+\end{definition} \begin{definition} A superscheme $X$ is called \textit{graded}, if there exists an isomorphism $X \cong \mathrm{Gr}(X)$. \end{definition} \begin{remark} The terminology in supergeometry is not yet set in stone.
+Some authors refer to this property as split \cite{bruzzo2023notes}, \cite{vishnyakova2011complex} and some authors call this property being a graded supermanifold \cite{sherman2021spherical}.
+We remind the reader to always carefully check, what is meant by the term graded or split when encountering supergeometry.
+It is also an unfortunate fact that all of these words are very overused in a multitude of contexts. \end{remark}